mitchivin/mitchboy/README.md

 npx serve src/renderer
 ```

 Open `http://localhost:3000`.
-A local server is required — the ROM manifest is loaded via `fetch`.
+A local server is required; the ROM manifest is loaded via `fetch`.

 To watch for CSS changes during development: